Embeddability of joinpowers, and minimal rank of partial matrices: Introduction and main results

 Denote by $I_n$ the identity matrix of size $n$.
 Denote by $H_n$ the square matrix of size $2n$ whose off-diagonal $2\times2$-blocks are zero matrices, and whose diagonal $2\times2$-blocks are $ $.
 For a matrix $A$ let $A_{P,Q}$ be the entry in the row of $P$ and column of $Q$.

 A (simplicial) \textbf{$1$-cycle} (modulo 2) in a graph $K$ is a set $C$ of edges such that every vertex is contained in an even number of edges from $C$.
 A (simplicial) \textbf{$k$-cycle} (modulo 2) in a complex $K$ is a set $C$ of $k$-faces such that every $(k-1)$-face is contained in an even number of faces from $C$.

-We omit $\Z_2$-coefficients of homology groups.
+We omit $\Z_2$-coefficients of homology groups considered below.
 Denote by $H_k(K)$ the group of all $k$-cycles in a $k$-complex $K$, with the sum modulo 2 operation.
-For a $2k$-manifold $M$ denote by $H_k(M)$ the modulo 2 \emph{homology group}, and by $\cap_M:H_k(M)\times H_k(M)\to\Z_2$ the modulo 2 \emph{intersection form} (for definitions accessible to non-specialists see \cite[\S2]{IF}, \cite[\S6, \S10]{Sk20}).
+For a $2k$-manifold $M$ denote by $H_k(M)$ the modulo 2 \emph{homology group}, and by $\cap_M:H_k(M)\times H_k(M)\to\Z_2$ the modulo 2 \emph{intersection form} (for definitions accessible to non-specialists see \cite[\S6, \S10]{Sk20}).